IB exam tips

 Paper 2 and HL Paper 3 require all students to have access to a permitted graphing calculator.
 Neither scientific calculators nor more advanced graphing calculators are permitted.

 Paper 1 and 2 are both split into two parts: part A short questions and part B extended questions.
 Both parts require full solutions.
 In Papers 1 and 2, five of first six questions are common across SL and HL aside from some possible minor differences, and the first HL part B question will be near-identical to an SL question from the same session.
-Both part A and part B progress in increasing difficulty; first question of part B is longer but easier than last question in part A.
+Both part A and part B progress in increasing difficulty; first question of part B is longer but easier than the last question in part A.

-Exam day
+Exam day and what to bring

-November 2024 IB Analysis and Approaches exam schedule
+May 2026 IB Analysis and Approaches exam schedule

-Paper | Nov 2024 exam date |
+| Paper | May 2026 exam date |

-Paper 1 | Oct 24, afternoon |
+| Paper 1 | Thursday May 14, afternoon |

-Paper 2 | Oct 25, morning |
+| Paper 2 | Friday May 15, morning |

-HL Paper 3 | Oct 29, afternoon |
+| HL Paper 3 | Wednesday May 20, afternoon |

 You can bring